Your Cart is empty

 Bull Island was accessible by only two roads, consequently, traffic was backed up for 20 miles from the festival.
 Since Bull Island was technically part of Illinois but the only access was through Indiana, police protection and crowd control during the festival were non-existent.
 Co-ordination between the Indiana police and the Illinois police was woefully inadequate.
 Well, they'd seen nothing like this in their quiet part of America.
 A form of anarchy gripped the place.
 The only police on the festival grounds were three (3!)deputy sheriffs from White County, Illinois trying to police a crowd of 300,000.
 Yeah, good luck with that, boys.
 Lemme know if you need back up, huh?

 So what about the music?
 Oh yeah there was some.
 But, well, there was a problem.
 The promoters had promised a stellar line-up.
 A who's who of hairy rock.
 The scheduled lineup included Black Sabbath, Joe Cocker, Allman Brothers, John Mayall, Cheech & Chong, Canned Heat, Fleetwood Mac, Ballin' Jack, Amboy Dukes, Bob Seger, Bang, Ravi Shankar, Albert King, Brownsville Station, Mike Quatro, Gentle Giant, Black Oak Arkansas, Eagles, The Chambers Brothers, Boones Farm, Slade, Nazareth, and Delbert & Glenn, whoever Delbert & Glenn were.
-At least our old, if anonymous friends, The Litter were not on the bill, for a change.
 Sounds good, huh?
 Yeah, you'd wanna go see those bands.
 Who wouldn't?
 Trouble was almost none of them turned up.
 Later it was claimed there was last-minute disputes over money.
-Others wondered if something a little more unconventional had occured.
+Others wondered if something a little more unconventional had occurred.
 Sometimes, promoters promised bands but never actually booked them.
 But who knows, really?

 Meanwhile, on the stage, some good bands turned up and played, including Flash Cadillac & the Continental Kids - a name surely too long to be successful, Black Oak Arkansas (who released white doves and, for reasons not really explained, dropped sun visors with the band's name on from a helicopter) Ramatam (I hope they didn't spend long thinking up that one), Mike Quatro, Bang, Cheech and Chong, Foghat, Albert King, Brownsville Station, Santana, Canned Heat, Flash, Rory Gallagher, Lee Michaels and Frosty (surely, not the snowman, not on Labor Day?), the Eagles (just startin' out), The Amboy Dukes, Farm, and Gentle Giant.
 Vince Vance and the Valiants( who sound like they'd be a Sha Na Na type group, to me) and even Ravi Shankar turned up to strum a sitar and looked blissed out.